- Oil paint on canvas

 Lit: Edith Hoffmann, 'Oskar Kokoschka' in The Listener, XXV, 6 March 1941, p.335 and repr.; Edith Hoffmann, Kokoschka: Life and Work (London 1947), No.286, pp.231-2, 335, repr. pl.72 as 'Polperro-I'; James S. Plaut, Oskar Kokoschka (Boston-London 1948), pp.19-20; Michelangelo Masciotta, Kokoschka (Florence 1949), No.5, p.49, repr. pl.44 as 'Polperro I'; Hans Maria Wingler, Oskar Kokoschka: The Work of the Painter (Salzburg-London 1958), No.318, p.328 and repr. as 'Polperro II'; J. P. Hodin, Oskar Kokoschka: The Artist and his Time (London 1966), pp. 24, 199; Jans Tomes, Oskar Kokoschka: London Views, British Landscapes (London 1972), pp.43-4, 47, repr. p.45 in colour; Oskar Kokoschka, My Life (London 1974), pp.160-1

-Kokoschka spent his first months in England in 1939 as a refugee in Hampstead, but around the end of July he moved to Polperro in Cornwall, where he lived on a house on a cliff overlooking the sea.
-Unfortunately war broke out shortly after his arrival and, for security reasons, painting in the open air was forbidden.
-This picture was painted inside his house and shows the view from a window.
-The artist has written on the back '30 years of an emigrant's artistic wisdom.
-An artist's signature remains - but leaders of states bloom & fall.'
+Kokoschka spent his first months in England as a refugee in Hampstead, but at the end of July or the beginning of August 1939 he moved to Polperro in Cornwall, where he lived in a house on a cliff towering over the sea.
+Unfortunately war broke out shortly after his arrival and, for security reasons, painting in the open air was soon forbidden.
+This picture was painted within the walls of his house and shows the view from a window.